 WELD SPEED APPLICATIONS.

-If you still believe a 3 part gas mix is necessary for
+If you still believe a three or four part MIG gas mix is necessary for

 investors to buy a boat business in the middle of Kansas.
 If